yt-dlp/yt-dlp/README.md

     --plugin-dirs PATH              Path to an additional directory to search for plugins.
 This option can be used multiple times to add multiple directories.
-                                    Note that this currently only works for extractor plugins; postprocessor plugins can
+                                    Add "no-external" to disable searching
-                                    only be loaded from the default plugin directories
+                                    default external plugin directories (outside
+                                    of python environment)
+    --no-plugins                    Do not load plugins
     --flat-playlist                 Do not extract a playlist's URL result entries; some entry metadata may be missing and downloading may be bypassed